verticalfl/experiments/README.md

 overflow checks.
 Then, set a large `noise_offset_log2` and choose an appropriate plaintext size and scaling factor.
 Then, reduce the noise offset.
 The same process can be repeated for the noise encryption context.

+- Tensorboard profiler has a bug where it writes data to the wrong directory.
+If you want to see profiling information, `cd tflogs/.../train/`, you should see a file that starts with `events.out...`.
+Then `mv ../plugins ./`